• About PeterSIronwood

 fiction, life, story, Turing's Nightmares

-Note to reader: Bobby Thompson may or may not appear as a fictional character in a novel which might or might not be titled, “Alan’s Nightmare.”
+Note to reader: Bobby Thompson may or may not appear as a fictional character in a novel which might or might not be titled, “Alan’s Dream.”
 His role in said novel is as the head of PR for Coastal University.

 “Gene Poole here and this is “The Character’s Studio” where every week we interview a character about their life, their hopes and dreams, and their current gig.
 After the interview, those of you in the studio audience—aspiring characters from as yet unwritten works of art—will have a chance to ask questions as well.
 Our guest today is Bobby Thompson, who right now is playing a part in John Charles Thomas’s novel, tentatively titled, Alan’s Nightmare.
 Bobby, thank you for joining us today.
 My first question, as always, is simply why you decided to get into the business of being a character in a novel?”